How Do Secured Credit Cards Work?

 • Try your best to use the card sparingly and make one or two small purchases every month.
 That way, you’ll keep your credit utilization ratio low.

-• Make sure to pay your credit card bill in full every month before the due date comes to avoid interest charges and stay true to your mission of building credit with a secured card.
+• Make sure to pay your credit card bill in full every month before the due date comes to avoid interest charges and stay true to your mission of building credit.

 • Set up automatic monthly payments to avoid late fees.